 Melissa Swartzentruber is from Lexington, Kentucky.
 She received her B.A. in Mathematics and M.A.T. with K-6 teacher licensure from Belmont University in Nashville.
 She has spent the last eight years working as a kindergarten and first grade teacher in international, public, private, and charter schools.
 Melissa is in her second year of the doctoral program in Child and Family Studies.
 Her research interests include examining children’s social-emotional development and understanding the teacher’s role in children’s social emotional learning.
 She is also interested in how various cultural contexts affect development in early childhood.
 She will be working with Dr. Madrid Akpovo on the COLAB project to understand teacher candidates development of intercultural competence in a university-sponsored online cross-cultural context.

-Madrid Akpovo, S., Thapa, S., & *Halladay, M. (in press).
+Madrid Akpovo, S., Thapa, S., & *Halladay, M. (2020).
 Learning to see teaching as a cultural activity: US preservice-teachers’ significant experiences with Nepali mentor-teachers during an international field experience.
 Journal of Research in Childhood Education,34(1).

 Madrid Akpovo, S., & Nganga, L. (2018).
 Minority-World professionals in majority-world contexts: How do international field experiences promote intercultural competence or reinforce ethnocentrism?
 Contemporary Issues in Early Childhood,19(2), 1-7.
 DOI: 10.1177/1463949118778024